 Anime action scenes need motion language baked into the prompt — speed lines, low angles, motion blur, dust trails.
-Without those cues, diffusion defaults to eye-level posed shots that read as a costume reference, not a fight.
-These prompts hard-code the camera, the motion vector, and one impact detail per shot.
+Without those cues, diffusion defaults to an eye-level posed shot that reads as a costume reference, not a fight.
+These 12 prompts hard-code three things every frame: the camera angle, the motion vector, and one impact detail.
+Copy a prompt, swap the subject, and add your engine’s aspect-ratio flag.
 Pair them with anime character prompts for the character layer underneath.

 Best for